Our Team

 Renee Daniels-Mantle

 General Manager.
 With 30 years in the Montana ranching and horse & hounds business, Renee comes to Dog Dayz with a deep connection to the Montana Way of life, and a love of the land, the people, and the animals who live here.
 She believes everything thrives with a purpose, including our pets.
 Whether it be as a trusted companion, a furry sidekick, or a working dog, her animals have been a vital part of her family and her businesses.
 Along with management and business development at Dog Dayz, Renee maintains her kennel full of foxhounds for Big Sky Hounds.
-When she's not at Dog Dayz loving your 4-legged friends, you'll find her riding to hounds, horseback somewhere, or guiding travelers on international horse and hound adventures,
+When she's not at Dog Dayz loving your 4-legged friends, you'll find her riding to hounds, writing, or travelling.

 Emily Stephens